helm/helm-www/content/en/docs/chart_template_guide/named_templates.md

 {{- end -}}
 ```

-Now say I want to insert this both into the `labels:` section of my template,
+Now say we want to insert this both into the `labels:` section of my template,
 and also the `data:` section:

 ```yaml